yadrocore/freetalk/README.md

 My personal project to  attemp to create a secure chat platform with secure encription and fully open source toolchain.

 # Features
+ - No Logins, security is based on private public key pairing
  - Based on wireguard (open source VPN)
  - Runs on barebones linux
  - Compatible with RISCV arch

 # Server
- - This is the server hardware that I used [RV Nano](https://wiki.sipeed.com/hardware/en/lichee/RV_Nano/1_intro.html)
+ - This is the riscv server hardware that I used [RV Nano](https://wiki.sipeed.com/hardware/en/lichee/RV_Nano/1_intro.html)

 ## Building the Linux Kernel for The RV Nano
  - Based on sipeed documentation to build the linux kernel (This was done on Ubunutu):